EdgarACarneiro/feup-cosn/README.md

       * Focus on maintaining maintain source code integrity
     * Continuous deployment
       * bundle applications, infrastructure, middleware, and the supporting installation processes and dependencies into release packages

+## Inter-Service Communication - Part I
+* Services are autonomaus
+* Services communicate over the network
+* A __service based application__ can be considered a distributed system running __multiple services__ on __different network locations__.
+* Communication types:
+  * __Synchronous__
+    * The client sends a request and waits for response from the service.
+Both parties have to keep the connection open until response arrives.
+    * Can be a non-blocking IO implementation, using callbacks
+  * __Asynchronous__
+    * Send message and proceed without waiting for response
+## __Synchronous communication__
+* __REST__ (Representational State Transfer)
+  * Uses a navigational scheme to represent objects and services over a network, known as resources.
+  * Not protocol dependent
+  * With the HTTP protocol, a resource is accessed using a unique URL and the standard HTTP operations __GET, PUT, DELETE, POST__, and __HEAD__
+  * __Stateless__ servers.
+* __RPC__ (Remote Procedure Calls)
+  * Key objective
+    * Make the process of executing code on a remote machine as simple and straightforward as calling a local function
+  * Lost popularity due to complexity and performance
+  * __gRPC__
+    * Developed by Google -> now Open Source
+    * Uses __Protocol Buffers__: a language-neutral, platform-neutral extensible mechanism for serializing structured data
+    * __Interface Definition Language__ (IDL) describe both the service interface and the structure of the payload messages
+    * USes __server-side skeletions__ and __client-side stubs__ to invoke the service
+    * Uses __HTTP2__ as the transport protocol -> key reason for the success and wide adaptation of gRPC
+      * Advantages
+        * __Multiple requests__ in the same open connection
+        * __Lower overhead__ due to less redundancy over several requests (e.g. Cookies)
+        * __Avoids header repetition__ -> introduces header compression to optimize bandwidth use
+* REST - Richardson Maturity Model
+  * Level 0
+    * Not considered RESTful at all
+    * Single URL for all resources and the content decides the operation
+    * Single HTTP method (in most cases, POST)
+    * SOAP web services are of this kind
+  * Level 1 - Resource URIs
+    * Has individual URIs for each resource, but
+    * The message still contains operation details
+  * Level 2 - HTTP verbs
+    * HTTP verbs to specifiy operation
+    * RESTful service consider to be a proper REST API
+  * Level 3 - Hypermedia Controls
+    * Service responses have links that control the application state for the client (Hypertext as The Engine of Application State
+    * Hypermedia controls tell us what we can do next, and the URI of the resource we need to manipulate to do it
+* REST - Message formats
+  * JSON
+  * GraphQL
+    * Improves the REST model by allowing to retrieve multiple data in a single call
+    * JSON format

+## Inter-Service Communication - Part II